Scaling Laws for Imitation Learning in Single-Agent Games: Training details

 \subsection{NetHack}

-We use Adam~\citep{kingma2014adam} as our optimizer for all BC experiments.
+We use AdamW~\citep{loshchilovdecoupled} as our optimizer for all BC experiments.
 For RL, we use RMSprop.
 Please find all hyperparameters for both settings in~\autoref{tab:hyperparameters}, all of which were manually tuned or taken from prior work.
-All experiments were run on NVIDIA V100 32GB or A100 40GB GPUs, and took up to 4 days to run, depending on the FLOP budget.
-The one exception to this is our forecasted BC model which consisted of 30M parameters and was run on 115B samples.
-This took approximately 11 days, and was partially run on a A100 GPU, and continued on a V100 GPU.
+All NetHack BC experiments were run on NVIDIA H100 80GB GPUs.
+All Atari BC experiments were run on a mixture of NVIDIA A5000 and A6000 GPUs.
+The RL experiments were run on V100 32GB GPUs.
+All experiments took anywhere from a few hours to 4 days to run.
+The one exception to this is the forecasted BC models which took up to 6.5 days to run.

 The NLD-AA dataset~\citep{dungeons_and_data} is released under the NetHack General Public License and can be found at \url{https://github.com/dungeonsdatasubmission/dungeonsdata-neurips2022}.